Developer Richard Hosey Comes Home and Gives Back

 “My experience is that Detroit contractors are no worse or better than non-Detroit contractors,” says Hosey.
 “The reality is once you adjust for the capital constraints, then you’re just dealing with contractors.”

-Despite these challenges, Hosey sees Detroit’s issues as comparable to other transforming cities he’s worked in.
+Despite these challenges, Hosey sees Detroit’s issues as compared to other transforming cities he’s worked in.

 “Executing a project in Detroit at this stage of its development is comparable to every other city I’ve worked in,” he says.
 “I had the opportunity to work in some of the very early stages of revival in New Orleans, Baltimore, downtown LA and St. Louis.
 It was quite an uphill slog for all of those cities.”